CanDIG/candig-schemas/doc/source/appendix/ontologies.rst

 about the optimal scope of the returned data.

-What is the minimum attribute requirement for  OntologyTerm in GA4GH?
+What is the minimum attribute requirement for  OntologyTerm in CanDIG?
 =====================================================================

 Conceptually (and consistent with the metadata branch)